Michael Hage

-Michael Hage (born April 14, 2006) is a Canadian ice hockey centre for Michigan of the National Collegiate Athletic Association (NCAA).
+Michael Hage (born April 14, 2006) is a Canadian college ice hockey player who is a centre for the Michigan Wolverines of the National Collegiate Athletic Association (NCAA).
 He was selected in the first round, 21st overall, by the Montreal Canadiens in the 2024 NHL entry draft.

 Playing career

 Early years

 During the 2021–22 U16 AAA season, Hage recorded 46 goals and 70 assists in 57 games played for the Toronto Jr. Canadiens of the Greater Toronto Hockey League (GTHL).
 At that year's OHL Cup, Hage led his team in scoring with 16 points in seven games en route to a silver medal finish and was likewise selected to the tournament All-Star Team.

 Junior

 On April 20, 2022, Hage was drafted ninth overall by the Kitchener Rangers of the Ontario Hockey League (OHL) in the 2022 OHL Priority Selection draft.
 After not signing with the Rangers, he was declared a defected player, and his rights were traded to the Sudbury Wolves in exchange for a supplemental first-round pick in the 2023 OHL Priority Selection draft as compensation, Sudbury's fourth-round pick in the 2025 OHL Priority Selection draft, as well as three conditional draft picks.

 On April 26, 2022, Hage signed with the Chicago Steel of the United States Hockey League (USHL) for the 2022–23 season.
 In September 2022, he suffered a torn labrum during his first practice with the team.
 Upon his return in March 2023, he recorded five goals and five assists in the Steel's final 13 games of the regular season.

 During the 2023–24 season, Hage recorded 33 goals and 42 assists in 54 regular season games.
-His goal production ranked sixth whereas his total assists were tied for tenth across the USHL.
+His goal production ranked sixth whereas his total assists were tied for 10th across the USHL.
 He was named the USHL Forward of the Week for the period ending March 4, 2024, after he recorded two goals and five assists in three games.
-He was again recognized as the USHL Forward of the Week on March 18, after he recorded four goals and four assists in three games, his second such honor in a three-week span.
-Following the season, Hage was subsequently named to the All-USHL First Team.
+He was again recognized as the USHL Forward of the Week on March 18, after he recorded four goals and four assists in three games, his second such honour in a three-week span.
+Following the season, Hage was named to the All-USHL First Team.

-In advance of the 2024 NHL entry draft held in Las Vegas, Hage received the E. J. McGuire Award of Excellence, bestowed by the NHL Central Scouting Bureau to "the candidate who best exemplifies commitment to excellence through strength of character, competitiveness, and athleticism."
-He was ultimately selected in the first round (21st overall) by the Montreal Canadiens.
+In advance of the 2024 NHL entry draft, Hage received the E. J. McGuire Award of Excellence, bestowed by the NHL Central Scouting Bureau to "the candidate who best exemplifies commitment to excellence through strength of character, competitiveness, and athleticism."
+He was ultimately selected in the first round, 21st overall, by the Montreal Canadiens.